Brian misses his date with Kathy due to problems at work. Short Chapter.

 "You'll be all right, they're usually back by four or half past at the latest."

-I picked up the old gas mask bag I used for carrying my billycan and sandwiches and I set off to join the driver on the small, Class Two, locomotive.
+I picked up the old gas mask bag I used for carrying my billycan and sandwiches and I set off to join the driver on one of the smaller locomotives.

 I dropped off the steps of the engine at the point's lever realising that I would be lucky to be back to the depot before five o'clock.
 I pulled the lever so the locomotive could drive towards the line of empty trucks where the guard was waiting to couple them up.
 As the engine approached the points I began to daydream about my date with Kathy and trying to imagine her behaviour and personality.
 I heard a strange bumping sound followed by the squeak of the steel brake blocks on the wheels as the engine suddenly stopped.